Ecommerce brands that want to optimize for conversions need product reviews. We all know that.

 Send Reminders For Best Possible Results

-Just because you got some, doesn’t mean you got them all.
+But, just because you got some, doesn’t mean you got them all.
 Setting up review request reminder emails on auto-pilot can go a long way for you and your reviews.

 However, don’t go overboard with your review email reminders.
 Statistics show that the response rates significantly drop after the initial email.